Slim Love: Los Angeles Angels

 In January 1914, Washington owner Clark Griffith sent Love to the Los Angeles Angels of the Pacific Coast League on condition that the Senators would have the option to call him back if his work justified it.
 In 1914, Love compiled a 10–9 record and 2.39 ERA in 37 games for the Angels.
 At the end of the season, Sporting Life reported that Love, referred to as "the human giraffe", "stood second among the twirlers of the Pacific Coast League", and raised questions as to whether Griffith would recall him to the majors in 1915, though Love was not included on the Senators' reserve list.

 In 1915, Love remained in Los Angeles.
 In February 1915, Sporting Life reported that "the altitudinous twirler" had "at last acquired a curve" and had been "practicing industriously all Winter to master this delivery."
-The effort paid off, as Love had perhaps the best season of his career in 1915, compiling a 23–15 record and 1.95 ERA in 59 games and 359.1 inning pitched.
+The effort paid off, as Love had perhaps the best season of his career in 1915, compiling a 23–15 record and 1.95 ERA in 59 games and 359.1 innings pitched.